UNITED BANCORPORATION OF ALABAMA, INC.

-The Committee, and each member of the Committee in his or her capacity as such, shall be entitled to rely, in good faith, on information, opinions, reports or statements prepared or presented to them by (i) the audit committee of the Company’s subsidiary, United Bank (the “Bank”), (ii) officers and other employees of the Company or the Bank, whom such member believes to be reliable and competent in the matters presented, and (iii) counsel, public accountants or others persons as to matters which the member believes to be within the professional competence of such person.
+The Committee, and each member of the Committee in his or her capacity as such, shall be entitled to rely, in good faith, on information, opinions, reports or statements prepared or presented to them by (i) the audit committee of any of the Company’s subsidiaries, (ii) officers and other employees of the Company or its subsidiaries, whom such member believes to be reliable and competent in the matters presented, and (iii) counsel, public accountants or others persons as to matters which the member believes to be within the professional competence of such person.

 II.
 AUDIT COMMITTEE COMPOSITION

 The Committee shall consist of a majority of independent members of the Board of Directors of the Company.
-In order to be considered independent, a member of the Committee may not, other than in his or her capacity as a member of the Committee, the Board of Directors, or any other Board committee (i) accept any consulting, advisory, or other compensatory fee from the Company; (ii) be an officer or employee of the Company or the Bank; or (iii) own five percent or more of the voting securities of the Company or the Bank.
+In order to be considered independent, a member of the Committee may not, other than in his or her capacity as a member of the Committee, the Board of Directors, or any other Board committee (i) accept any consulting, advisory, or other compensatory fee from the Company; (ii) be an officer or employee of the Company or its subsidiaries or (iii) own five percent or more of the voting securities of the Company or its subsidiaries.
 The Board of Directors shall designate one member of the Committee to be the Chairman of the Committee.
 All members of the Committee shall have sufficient financial experience and ability to enable them to discharge their responsibilities.

-The Committee shall meet as often as it determines, but not less frequently than quarterly.
+The Committee shall meet as often as it determines, but not less frequently than once a year.
 Minutes of each meeting will be compiled by the Company’s Corporate Secretary who shall act as Secretary to the Committee, or in the absence of the Corporate Secretary, by an Assistant Corporate Secretary of the Company or any other person designated by the Committee.